n-kostadinov/n-kostadinov.github.io/_posts/2017-04-23-convolutional-neural-network-from-scratch.md

 ### Normalization function

 In the cell below, the `normalize` function takes in image data, `x`, and return it as a normalized Numpy array.
 The values are in the range of 0 to 1, inclusive.
-The return object has the same shape as `x`.
+The returned object has the same shape as `x`.

 ```python